const7/blog/pages/about.md

 permalink: /about
 ---

-> Personal blog about study and live.
+> Personal blog about study and life.

 ## Interest